Case may hang on pending U.S. Supreme Court ruling

 Francisco, a 2018 Trump appointee, was confirmed by the U.S. Senate in a vote along partisan lines, 50-47.
 He was previously best known for defending former Virginia Governor Bob McDonnell, a Republican, in a 2016 case in which the U.S. Supreme Court threw out McDonnell’s multiple convictions for alleged bribery.

-Even if the U.S. Supreme Court overturns Gamble, Wills’ petition for the federal charges against him to be dismissed would incorporate a novel legal theory which might not be favored by the courts––if Francisco does not dismiss the Wills case first.
+Even if the U.S. Supreme Court had overturned Gamble, Wills’ petition for the federal charges against him to be dismissed would incorporate a novel legal theory which might not be favored by the courts––if Francisco does not dismiss the Wills case first.

 In the Gamble case, Gamble was tried, convicted and punished both by the state of Alabama and the U.S. federal government.
 Wills has not yet been tried at either the state or the federal level.